Prerequisite Reading Assignments

 English 10 Honors

-Welcome to Honors English 10!
-Below you will find assignments you need to complete before the first day of class as they will form the basis of our first week of classroom discussions.
+Below you will find assignments you should complete before the first day of class as they will form the basis of our first week of classroom discussions.
 This assignment is intended to help you build understanding of the work we’ll do in class over the semester.

-1. Purchase a copy of Fasting, Feasting by Anita Desai (ISBN 10: 0618065822 or ISBN 13: 9780618065820).
-If you are unable to purchase a copy, please contact or visit one of the teachers listed below, and we’ll fill out a scholarship form so that you may receive a book.
+1. Purchase a copy of The House on Mango Street by Sandra Cisneros (ISBN: 9780072435177).
+If you are unable to purchase a copy, please contact or visit one of the teachers listed, and we’ll provide you a book to check out.

-2. As you read Fasting, Feasting, you must annotate the text.
+2. As you read The House on Mango Street, please annotate the text.
 NOTE: This means that as you read, when you find something “note-worthy,” write in the margins or on a post-it why you are highlighting or underlining that sentence, paragraph, passage, etc.

-4. After you finish reading and annotating Fasting, Feasting, complete the following two assignments:
+3. After you finish reading and annotating The House on Mango Street, complete the following two assignments:

 NOTE: Please complete these two assignments in ONE DOUBLE-SPACED DOCUMENT using Times New Roman, 12-point font.
 Be prepared to submit it to turnitin (plagiarism website) on the first day of class.

-i.
-Type up a list of three quotations from Fasting, Feasting that describe Uma’s understanding or experience of freedom.
+- Type up a list of three quotations from The House on Mango Street that describe Esperanza’s understanding or experience of home (MLA required).

-a) Make sure each quotation is typed verbatim and uses MLA citations.
+- Make sure each quotation is typed verbatim and cite the page number.

-ii.
-Type up a list of three quotations from Fasting, Feasting that describe Arun’s understanding or experience of freedom.
+- Type up a list of three quotations from the novel that describe other people’s (NOT ESPERANZA’S) understanding or experience of home.

-a) Make sure each quotation is typed verbatim and uses MLA citations.
+- Make sure each quotation is typed verbatim and cite the page number.

 Paragraph Rubric (what we will use to assess your analysis)